um-dang/conda_on_the_cluster/README.md

 ```
 conda list
 ```
-The output from this command lists all of the programs, their versions, the build number, and the channel they came from if outside of the default channels.
+The output from this command lists all of the programs, their versions, the build number, and the channel they came from if outside of the `defaults` channels.

 <br />